VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

    instead of raw samples stored in VictoriaMetrics.
 See [these docs](https://prometheus.io/docs/prometheus/latest/querying/basics/#staleness) for details.

+   If you migrate from InfluxDB, then pass `-search.setLookbackToStep` command-line flag to single-node VictoriaMetrics or to `vmselect` in VictoriaMetrics cluster.
+See also [how to migrate from InfluxDB to VictoriaMetrics](https://docs.victoriametrics.com/guides/migrate-from-influx.html).

 3. Sometimes response caching may lead to unexpected results when samples with older timestamps are ingested into VictoriaMetrics (aka [backfilling](https://docs.victoriametrics.com/#backfilling)).
    Try disabling response cache and see whether this helps.
 This can be done in the following ways: